nkrusch/awesome-research-guides/readme.md

 * [Mathematical Writing](https://jmlr.csail.mit.edu/reviewing-papers/knuth_mathematical_writing.pdf) - Course lecture notes about technical writing and the effective presentation of mathematics and computer science.
 * [Shitty First Drafts](https://wrd.as.uky.edu/sites/default/files/1-Shitty%20First%20Drafts.pdf) - An illuminating characterization of the process of writing drafts, by Anne Lamott.
 * [Teach Technical Writing in Two Hours per Week](https://www.cs.tufts.edu/~nr/pubs/two.pdf) - A teaching guide for motivations and mechanics of running a writing group, by Norman Ramsey.
-* [The Craft of Writing Effectively 🎦](https://www.youtube.com/watch?v=vtIzMaLkCaM) - Thought-provoking and transformative advice for improving scholarly writing, by Larry McEnerney.
+* [The Craft of Writing Effectively 🎦](https://www.youtube.com/watch?v=vtIzMaLkCaM) - Compelling advice to improve scholarly writing, by Larry McEnerney.
 * [What it's like to be a POPL referee; or how to write an extended abstract so that it is more likely to be accepted](http://doi.org/10.1145/14947.14955) - Writing advice through the eyes of a referee, by Mark Wegman[^b].
 * [Writing Good Software Engineering Research Papers](https://www.cs.cmu.edu/~Compose/shaw-icse03.pdf) - A mini tutorial about writing research papers, illustrated through statistics of submitted papers; by Mary Shaw.
 * [Writing Papers 🎦](https://youtu.be/ey3BEtt9QLI?t=263) - A legendary lecture about writing research papers by Leslie Lamport at Stanford in 1987.